junxit/us-congress-bills-119/bill.md

     - **(ii)** in subparagraph (B), by striking “2023” and inserting “2027”; and
   - **(C)** in paragraph (4)—
     - **(i)** in the matter preceding subparagraph (A), by striking “shall” and inserting “may”; and
-    - **(ii)** in subparagraph (A), by striking “information systems owned” inserting “information systems or operational technology systems, including either or both of such systems using artificial intelligence, maintained, owned,”;
+    - **(ii)** in subparagraph (A), by striking “information systems owned” and inserting “information systems or operational technology systems, including either or both of such systems using artificial intelligence, maintained, owned,”;
 - **(7)** in subsection (j)(1)—
   - **(A)** in subparagraph (D), by striking “or” after the semicolon;
   - **(B)** in subparagraph (E)—
     - **(i)** by striking “information systems owned” and inserting “information systems or operational technology systems, including either or both of such systems using artificial intelligence, maintained, owned,”; and
     - **(ii)** by striking the period and inserting a semicolon; and
   - **(C)** by adding at the end the following new subparagraphs:
-    > - **(E)** to purchase software or hardware, or products or services of such software or hardware, as the case may be, that do not align with guidance relevant to such software or hardware, or products or services, as the case may be, provided by the Agency, including Secure by Design or successor guidance; or
+    > - **(F)** to purchase software or hardware, or products or services of such software or hardware, as the case may be, that do not align with guidance relevant to such software or hardware, or products or services, as the case may be, provided by the Agency, including Secure by Design or successor guidance; or
-    > - **(F)** to purchase software or hardware, or products or services of such software or hardware, as the case may be, that are designed, developed, operated, maintained, manufactured, or sold by a foreign entity of concern and do not align with guidance provided by the Agency.
+    > - **(G)** to purchase software or hardware, or products or services of such software or hardware, as the case may be, that are designed, developed, operated, maintained, manufactured, or sold by a foreign entity of concern and do not align with guidance provided by the Agency.

 - **(8)** in subsection (l), in the matter preceding paragraph (1), by striking “2022” and inserting “2026”;
 - **(9)** in subsection (m), by amending paragraph (1) to read as follows:
   > - **(1)** *In general* The Federal share of activities carried out using funds made available pursuant to the award of a grant under this section may not exceed—
-  >   - **(A)** in the case of a grant to an eligible entity, 60 percent for each fiscal year through fiscal year 2035; and
+  >   - **(A)** in the case of a grant to an eligible entity, 60 percent for each fiscal year through fiscal year 2033; and
-  >   - **(B)** in the case of a grant to a multi-entity group, 70 percent for each fiscal year through fiscal year 2035.
+  >   - **(B)** in the case of a grant to a multi-entity group, 70 percent for each fiscal year through fiscal year 2033.

 - **(10)** in subsection (n)—
   - **(A)** in paragraph (2)—
     - **(i)** in subparagraph (A)—
-      - **(I)** in the matter preceding clause (i), by striking “a grant” and inserting “a grant on or after January 1, 2026, or changes the allocation of funding as permissible within the allowances of”; and
+      - **(I)** in the matter preceding clause (i), by striking “a grant” and inserting “a grant on or after January 1, 2026, or changes the allocation of funding as permissible within the allowances”; and
       - **(II)** by amending clauses (ii) and (iii) to read as follows:
         > - **(ii)** with the consent of the local governments, items, in-kind services, capabilities, or activities, or a combination of funding and other services, having a value of not less than 80 percent of the amount of the grant; or
         > - **(iii)** with the consent of the local governments, grant funds combined with other items, in-kind services, capabilities, or activities, or a combination of funding and other services, having the total value of not less than 80 percent of the amount of the grant.